ionic-team/stencil-site/src/docs_ja/components/state.md

 ## Example

 This example makes use of State and Listen decorators.
-We define a class property called `open` and decorate it with @State.
-With the use of @Listener we respond to click events toggling the value of `open`.
+We define a class property called `open` and decorate it with `@State`.
+With the use of `@Listener` we respond to click events toggling the value of `open`.

 ```tsx